What is the Love of money?

 Introduction

-In the above Scripture, Paul identifies the love of money as a factor that leads many Christians to go astray from the faith.
-In other words, the love of money causes Christians to deviate from the faith into apostasy.
-However, the Bible did not say money is evil; rather, it is the love of it which is evil.
-People may ask, “what is the love of money.”
+In the Scriptures, Paul identifies the love of money as a factor that leads many Christians to go astray or deviate from the faith into apostasy.
+He said, “For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows”.
+(1 Timothy 6:10).
+However, the Bible did not say money is evil; rather, it is the love of it that is evil.
+We may ask, “What is the love of money?”

 Examples of the love of money in the Bible